tskit-dev/tstrait/docs/model.md

 ### Example

-In the below example, we will be simulating quantitative traits from {class}`.TraitModelAdditive` by using the simulated tree sequence data to show the relationship between allele frequency and effect size.
+In the below example, we will be simulating quantitative traits from {class}`.TraitModelAdditive` by using the simulated tree sequence data in {ref}`msprime <msprime:sec_intro>` to show the relationship between allele frequency and effect size.
 The distribution of effect size does not depend on the allele frequency.

 ```{code-cell} ipython3
 import msprime